mmu-webdesign/Level4-web-term-1/HTML/html01/04-nesting.md

 1. Nesting - the opening`<p>` needs to be before the opening `<strong>`
 1. Nesting - the opening`<p>` needs to be before the opening `<b>`
-1. same
+1. Same
-1. The closing `</i>` is missing - hence the rest of the text become italic
+1. The closing `</i>` is missing - hence the rest of the text becomes italic
 1. The closing `</h2>` is actually another opening `<h2>` - the slash `/` has been missed, hence the rest of the text becoming `<h2>` sized.

 A missing or incorrect closing element is a very common error in student code. **Easy to spot, easy to correct**.